If you are interested in staying at Abhayagiri as an overnight guest, we ask that you please read the following before making a request to stay.

 Duration of Stay

-First-time visits are limited to a one week stay (or ten days if visiting from out-of-state or two weeks if visiting from outside the U.S.).
+First-time visits are limited to a one week stay (ten days if visiting from out-of-state or two weeks if visiting from outside the U.S.).
 We ask that all new guests stay for at least three nights.
 After the first visit, a guest may request to stay for a longer period of time when returning for a second visit.
-Accommodations are limited, so please contact the guest monk (preferably by email) well ahead of time, to check the availability of space.
+Accommodations are limited, so please contact the guest monk (preferably by email) well ahead of time to check the availability of space.
 We do not make reservations for guests more than two months in advance of the requested date of stay.

 Due to the high number of overnight guest requests and our limited accommodations, we ask that reservations not be made until one can firmly commit to those dates without the likelihood of changing or canceling.
 Because of very limited facilities, we often have to turn people away who wish to visit.
 Occasionally, people make reservations and then cancel or change them.
 If a guest makes a reservation and then cancels or changes it, this usually means that someone else has lost the chance to stay here.
 Therefore, we ask guests not to make a reservation unless they can make a firm commitment to follow through on it.